Regular walking on safe, even surfaces can improve circulation and reduce neuropathy symptoms.

 - Stretch Regularly: Stretching the calves, ankles, and feet can improve flexibility and reduce stiffness.

 - Join a Support Group: Walking with others can provide encouragement and accountability.
+You might also explore natural remedies for peripheral neuropathy pain to complement your walking routine.

 What if Walking Makes My Neuropathy Worse?